kingraham228/Ingraham-cop3330-assignment4part2/README.md

 16. The help screen shall include a dedication to "Rey"

      >*This function is accessed by clicking the "Help" menu and selecting the "Dedication" option.
 It is also included in this file.*

+17. Bonus: The application also allows the user to sort by due date.
+    >*This function is accessed by clicking the "Help" menu and selecting the "Dedication" option.
+It is also included in this file.*